ABOUT SHIBAS

 Shibas are naturally obedient to an owner considered a worthy master.
 (Yes, grasshopper)

-Shibas are sensitive to vaccines so talk to your vet about taking appropriate precautions.
+Shibas are sensitive to vaccines so talk to your breeder then vet about taking appropriate precautions.

-Shibas are very healthy dogs provided they come from conscientious breeders.
-I continually have people say that they have heard Shibas have severe allergies, crusty skin issues, blinding cataracts, crippling hip dysplasia and all sorts of problems.
+Shiba's are very healthy dogs provided they come from conscientious breeders.
+I continually hear people say that their Shiba has severe allergies, crusty skin issues, blinding cataracts, crippling hip dysplasia and all sorts of problems.
+When I ask where they acquired their dog it was dubious, when I ask what they feed it's kibble, vaccination are yearly and their dogs are inside the house all the time.
 This surprises me because I've never encountered any of those things in my own dogs.
 Yes one or two have seasonal allergies but so do I!
 I deal with it.
-An occasional skin irritation is solved easily with a few baths and carefully drying the dog down to the skin.
+An occasional skin irritation is solved easily with a a bath and carefully drying the dog down to the skin.
 I've never had a Shiba with hip dysplasia.
 The poor Shibas with these afflictions are acquired from puppy mills and backyard breeders.
 The only way to shut down these animal producers is for the public to STOP BUYING FROM THEM!
+But people also need to take care of Shibas more mindfully.

 One health problem that I know of as fact is patellar laxation.
 Even a well bred Shiba can have slipping patellas.
-At Kawako we only breed Shibas that have been tested and have good tight patellas but that does not mean we can guarantee every puppy we produce won't have a patellar problem.
-All small dogs (even large dogs) with straight hind legs are prone to this problem.
-Even large dogs damage their knees but it is usually traumatic damage where as the small dog it can be congenital or hereditary and it gets damaged because it's his weakest link.
-Since Shibas have only been in the U.S. 30ish years the Shiba is still in its infancy here and we still have many things to learn that only time will tell.
-As far as health testing goes I feel the U.S. has the most stringent health testing available to breeders and with the new DNA testing available we will be able to produce the healthiest dogs in the world.
+At Kawako we only breed Shiba's that have been tested by and experienced BREEDER VET AND CERTIFIED & OFA certified to have good tight patella's but that does not mean we can guarantee every puppy we produce won't have a patellar problem.
+All small dogs and even any dog with straight hind legs they are prone to this problem.
+Even large dogs damage their knees, but it is usually traumatic damage whereas the small dog it can be congenital or hereditary, and it gets damaged because it's his weakest link.
+Since Shiba's have only been in the U.S. 40ish years the Shiba is still in its infancy here and we still have many things to learn about them.
+As far as health testing goes, I feel the U.S. has the most stringent health testing available to breeders and with the new DNA testing available we will be able to produce the healthiest dogs in the world.

 So how do we keep our dogs disease free?
 Conscientious breeding is the start.
 OFA and DNA testing parents is great but once the puppy leaves the good breeder's care the puppy's owner influences the knees development through nutrition, environment and exercise.
 Poorly fed, fat puppies who sleep all day waiting for you to come home, jump up and down excitedly, go on a little walk, retrieve a few toys thrown across a slippery kitchen floor then sleep in a crate all night aren't getting the support they need to develop strong bones, joints, tendons and the muscle that holds it all together.
 Then they go to the dog park on the weekend and get hit broadside in the hind end by a huge labradoodle!
 Think football players and you get a good idea how dogs play at the dog park and how one injures their knee.

-At Kawako our Shibas RUN and play all day in large grassy paddocks.
+At Kawako our Shibas move about naturally and play all day in large grassy paddocks.
 We don't let our dogs get fat.
-They eat a good grainfree kibble and get lots of different raw meats, vegatables and real bones to chew on.
+They eat different raw meats, vegetables and get real bones to chew on.
 We do not encourage jumping and standing on the hind legs.
 We monitor a puppy's play with other dogs and don't let them play rough with boisterous big dogs where they might get hurt.
-The results are healthy Shibas with excellent hip ratings and very few injuries.
+The results are healthy Shiba's with excellent hip ratings and very few injuries.

 Our puppies come with:

-Free Veterinary Check & FREE month of Health Inusrance
+• Free Veterinary Check & FREE month of Trupanion Health Inusrance

 In additon:

-Kawako Shiba Inus are located in the beautiful foothills of Mount St. Helen Washington Whether you are looking for a quality companion Shiba, if you need dog training for your current Shiba or if you're interested in trained Shibas for sale contact Kawako Shiba Inu.
-You may also want to visit my Cafe`Press Shops which offer my work printed on household items, decorative items and clothing.
+Kawako Shiba Inus are located in the beautiful foothills of Mount St. Helen Washington Whether you are looking for a quality companion Shiba or you're interested in a beautifully trained adult Shiba contact Kawako Shiba Inu.

 SearchBreeders.com Badge